Proxy Server Detection and Blocking

 Once a website determines what proxy traffic is actually bot traffic or potential attacks, they can block these proxies.
 Webmasters have the option to block proxies manually or automatically on their web server.

 Manually blocking proxies requires an understanding both of the many types of proxies used online as well as of the frequently-updated list of proxy IP addresses.
 If a webmaster chooses to go this route, use an IP blacklist or blocklist to check for IPs already marked as spam or malicious activity.
 Individual IPs can be checked on a blacklist check tool as well to see if they come up on multiple lists.

 Once you have a blocklist, insert it into a firewall or .htaccess file.
 A website’s performance can be affected by blacklists, depending on the percentage of their own traffic that is present on the lists.

 However, keep in mind that blocklists are not always up-to-date or accurate.
 Many proxy IP addresses change daily, meaning it’s difficult and time-consuming to maintain a good blacklist.
 Therefore, they may not be reliable or useful for every webmaster’s purpose.

 A simpler option for webmasters looking to block malicious proxy activity is software.
 With the right program, blocking proxies becomes quite simple.
 The most comprehensive, all-in-one solution to blocking proxies is BlockScript.

 BlockScript detects and blocks all proxies, anonymity networks, rogue bots and spiders, undesirable countries, and more.
-The BlockScript software automatically updates itself each day with its custom blacklist data.
-Start your one week free trial today and let BlockScript protect your website from unwanted visitors.
+The BlockScript software automatically updates itself each day with its custom blacklist or blocklist data.
+You can start a one week free trial to see if BlockScript is the right choice for your website.
+Once the trial starts, BlockScript protects your website from unwanted visitors.